isomerpages/sportsg-corp/_singapore-sport-institute/High Performance Sports/High Performance Planning.md

 and to inspire the Singapore Spirit.</p>
 <p><strong>Periodisation Programme</strong>
 </p>
-<p>A key element of the High Performance Sports system is the periodisation
+<p>A key element of the High Performance Sport system is the periodisation
 programme, which drives training and competition profiles over a four-year Olympic cycle.
 These training cycles take into consideration the interphases between an athlete’s peak performance and recovery periods to achieve their